X-ray variability of SDSS J000532.84+200717.4: from a normal state to an X-weak state: Introduction

 Extreme X-ray variations with amplitude exceeding a factor of 10 or more in AGNs are still rare (e.g., \citealt{gibson2012x}; \citealt{middei2017long}; \citealt{timlin2020frequency}; \citealt{Wang2025}).
-Strong X-ray variability events have been observed in a few typical type 1 AGNs (e.g. \citealt{wang2022transient}; \citealt{mehdipour2021transient}; ), which were attributed to changes in the column density of the dust-free obscuring material along the observer's line of sight.
+Strong X-ray variability events have been observed in a few typical type 1 AGNs (e.g. \citealt{wang2022transienttransient}; \citealt{mehdipour2021transient}; ), which were attributed to changes in the column density of the dust-free obscuring material along the observer's line of sight.
 High amplitude changes in X-ray flux were also found in a few cases of changing-look AGNs, associated with significant X-ray spectral variability (e.g., \citealt{krumpe2017close}; \citealt{jana2021broad}; \citealt{grupe2015ic}; \citealt{ai2020x}; \citealt{liu2020large}; \citealt{yang2023probing}).
 This extreme X-ray variation can be interpreted in the scheme of destruction and re-creation of the inner accretion disc and corona.

 Strong and sometimes rapid X-ray variability has been observed in some narrow-line Seyfert 1 galaxies (NLS1s), which are considered to have high or even super-Eddington accretion rates (e.g., \citealt{Ai2011}; \citealt{reeves2019momentum}; \citealt{boller2021extreme}; \citealt{2021MNRAS.508.1798P}; \citealt{jin2023extreme}).
-Powerful disk winds launched via radiation pressure are generally expected in these systems (e.g., \citealt{jiang2019global}; \citealt{yang2024wind}), and one interpretation for the variability is that variable X-ray obscuration from clumpy accretion disk winds.
+Several physical mechanisms have been proposed to explain such extreme X-ray variability in highly accreting AGNs, including intrinsic changes in the X-ray corona, variable absorption by clumpy circumnuclear material, and radiatively driven accretion-disk winds.
+In particular, rapid changes in coronal geometry or energetics may strongly modulate the X-ray emission while producing only limited optical/UV variability (e.g., \citealt{Miniutti2012, Ricci2020, Wu2020}).
+At the same time, powerful disk winds launched via radiation pressure are generally expected in highly accreting systems (e.g., \citealt{Giustini2019}; \citealt{jiang2019global}; \citealt{yang2024wind}), and may both intermittently obscure the compact X-ray source and regulate the disk--corona structure.

 In this paper, we report the discovery of a dramatic X-ray state transition observed in a radio-quiet quasar SDSS~J000532.84+200717.4 ($z = 0.3814$, hereafter SDSS~J0005+2007), which undergoes a pronounced transition from an X-ray--normal state to an X-ray--weak phase.
 SDSS~J0005+2007 classified as a Narrow-line Seyfert 1 galaxy in \citet{Paliya2024}, and it appears as an unresolved source in optical.
 By combining multi-epoch X-ray spectroscopy, optical spectroscopy, and long-term multi-wavelength photometric monitoring, we place constraints on the physical origin of the X-ray transition.
 The X-ray observations and data reduction are presented in Section~2.
 In Section~3, we analyze the X-ray spectra, variability and present the multi-band variability.
 We then discuss the physical interpretation of the extreme X-ray variability in Section~4.
 Finally we provide a summary in Section~5.
 Throughout this paper, we adopt a flat cosmology with $H_0 = 70\ \rm km\ s^{-1}\ Mpc^{-1}$, $\Omega_{\rm M} = 0.3$, and $\Omega_{\Lambda} = 0.7$.